FGCH/FRTIndex/README.md

 A full write up of our model is in the works.
 The most recent (incomplete) draft is available for download as a [PDF](https://github.com/FGCH/FRTIndex/blob/master/paper/FRTIndexPaper.pdf?raw=true).

-The estimation model is based on:
+Our estimation model is based on:

 > Hollyer, James R., B. Peter Rosendorff, and James Raymond Vreeland.
 2014.
 "Replication data for: Measuring Transparency".
 [http://dx.doi.org/10.7910/DVN/24274](http://dx.doi.org/10.7910/DVN/24274)